Healthspan therapies and interventions

 Early preventative interventions see success

 The traditional medical model of “one disease, one treatment” is disrupted by drugs that have multi-modal effects.
-Rather than picking up age-related problems like cancer and dementia in their late stages, preventive interventions stop people getting ill in the first place.
+Rather than picking up age-related problems like cancer and dementia in their late stages, preventative interventions stop people getting ill in the first place.
 Prescriptions for drugs that have been validated in trials are dispensed for some people at particular risk of abnormal ageing early in life, say in their 20s, preventing the ageing process rather than trying to reverse it later.

 Healthspan therapies and interventions - Anticipation Scores